 - Commands and Command Responses are transparent to the AIoT Controller and the Reader, i.e. the AIoT Controller and Reader are not aware of the contents of Commands and Command Responses.

 - AIoT Devices are assumed to be pre-provisioned with a Device ID and the security material for the end-to-end protection of Commands and Command Results.

-Editor's note: Further details of the Device ID are FFS.
+The EPC as defined by GS1 in the EPC Tag Data Standard [10] is used as the Device ID.

 NOTE 2: Whether also dynamic (re-)provisioning of Ambient IoT Devices can be supported is up to SA WG3.

 - The radio configuration (frequency bands, etc.) of the Reader is assumed to be configured through an OAM system, which is beyond the scope of SA WG2.